 To play this game you will need a beloved toy and blanket.
 That's it!

-The purpose of my blanket game is to interact with your child in a fun way!
+The purpose of the blanket game is to interact with your child in a fun way!
 More importantly, this social game teaches object permanence, cause and effect, and early social skills.

 It also targets the following milestones:

-3. Hide the toy under the blanket and ask your child... "where is the ball/doll?"
+- Hide the toy under the blanket and ask your child... "where is the ball/doll?"

 Tips: Keep your child's eye contact during the game.
 Take turns lifting the blanket.
 Make it fun and go for some laughs.
 Do anything to make him or her laugh!

 My son is the king of variations.
 He likes everything with a twist.
-Plain ole Peek A Boo just wouldn't do.
+Regular Peek-A-Boo just wouldn't do.
 Here are some of my variations: